- 2-Minute Article

 In addition to doctor visits, you should consider the rising cost of medications you take now and may need down the line.

-Americans under the age of 65 will see the price of prescription drugs increase by 11.6% in 2017.
+Americans under the age of 65 saw the price of prescription drugs increase by 11.6% in 2017.
 Drug costs for Americans over the age of 65 are projected to increase by 9.9%.
 Both figures represent a rate that is rising faster than wages and the cost of living.4 Saving a little more today can help you prepare for cost increases in the future.

 6. Where do you plan to live?